aveq-research/videoparser-ng/DEVELOPERS.md

 ## Differences with Legacy Implementation

 This section documents intentional differences between videoparser-ng and the legacy [`bitstream_mode3_videoparser`](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser) implementation.
 These changes were made to improve correctness, cross-codec consistency, and simplicity.

+### Difference Analysis

+A detailed analysis of the differences was performed with the help of the `util/reencode_videos.sh` script, which generates a test set of encoded videos.
+As test videos, the [`a2_2k` set from the AOM CTC was used](https://media.xiph.org/video/aomctc/test_set/a2_2k/).
+All videos were encoded with H.264, HEVC, VP9, and AV1 at default encoding settings, using `libx264`, `libx265`, `libvpx-vp9`, and `rav1e` encoders from FFmpeg.

+The `util/compare_parsers.py` script was then used to compare the output of videoparser-ng against the legacy videoparser for all test videos and codecs (except AV1, because it has no legacy implementation).
+The results were analyzed to identify systematic differences.

 ### All Codecs: POC-based Motion Vector Normalization